ForgeRock/openig-devops-guide/kubernetes/sample1/README.md

 The sample deploys OpenIG and a sample application.
 It is configured to demonstrate a few OpenIG features, including:

-* password replay to the sample application
+* Password replay to the sample application
 * OpenID connect integration with Google
 * OpenIG throttling

-# Preparing
+# Preparing the Environment

 You must have a Kubernetes environment running and the kubectl client connected to your cluster.
 A Kubernetes ingress should